FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-29-custom-forge-fabric.md

    {: .warning}
    > Windows Defender may show a warning, this is normal for unsigned third-party tools and it's safe to proceed if downloaded from the official Quilt website; however, since this is third-party software, we are not legally responsible for its use.

-5. Select the wanted Minecraft and Quilt version from the dropdowns.
+5. Select the desired Minecraft and Quilt version from the dropdowns.

-6. Enter the location of the temp folder you created.
+6. Enter the location of the temporary folder you created.

-7. Make sure that the "download server jar" option is enabled and press "install"
+7. Make sure that the "download server jar" option is enabled and press "install".

 8. Wait for the installation to complete.

 10. Open the dashboard and navigate to The File Manager.

-11. Delete all the content of the File Manager and upload and upload the server.jar file created in the temporary folder.
+11. Delete all the content of the File Manager and upload the server.jar file created in the temporary folder.

 12. Start the server.
 {% endtab %}